 Pre-preparation

-- Preheat oven to 425 degrees.
+Preheat oven to 425 degrees.

-- Make your flax “egg,” if using, and set aside.
+Make your flax “egg,” and set aside.

 For Filling

-- Add vanilla extract, cinnamon, and cornstarch or arrowroot.
+Add vanilla extract, cinnamon, and cornstarch or arrowroot.
 Stir thoroughly.
 Allow to macerate while mixing the cobbler batter.

 Cobbler Batter